Masked Imitation Learning: Discovering Environment-Invariant Modalities in Multimodal Demonstrations: Masked Imitation Learning

 By rolling out the policy from each initial state in $\mathcal{D}_{\text{val}}$ for the same length as the corresponding trajectory in the validation set, we create a new dataset $\bar{\mathcal{D}}_\text{val}$, within which each state $\bar{s}$ has a corresponding state $s$ in $\mathcal{D}_{\text{val}}$.
 We then compute the outer loop validation loss based on the state differences between $\bar{s}\in \bar{\mathcal{D}}_\text{val}$ and $s\in\mathcal{D}_\text{val}$:

 This new validation loss using the learned forward dynamics model is designed for tasks with long-horizon trajectories or tasks that consist of multiple stages, which can suffer from large compounding errors.
+Note that the forward dynamics model suffers less from compounding error because we only query data near the trajectories in the validation set.
+In practice, we train the forward dynamics model with the proprioception states to avoid having to learn visual dynamics models that can be much less accurate.

 \textbf{Remark.} The key elements of MIL are a bi-level optimization that learns a binary mask in the outer loop using coordinate descent and a learned forward dynamics model for constructing validation loss of long-horizon tasks.
 The full algorithm is presented in Appendix A. Note that MIL learns to filter extraneous modalities that induce large generalization errors (high validation loss) but do not necessarily return the smallest number of modalities needed to learn a task.
 If there are redundant modalities that do not influence the performance of the learned policy (whether it was used by the expert or not), MIL may not learn to filter them.